 Just follow these simple steps and we will show you exactly which tools to use to start your new online boutique.

 - Register with Zyro.
 Simply sign up and create a Zyro account to start building your eCommerce website.

 - Pick an eCommerce template.
 Choose from dozens of designer made templates perfect for online boutiques of any kind.
 You’ll soon find one that fits your dreams for an online boutique storefront.

 - Start building your eCommerce website.
 Your online clothing boutique will benefit from our powerful eCommerce features, but customization is easy thanks to Zyro’s intuitive website editor.

 - Set up your payment, tax, and shipping options.
 Zyro’s eCommerce software is designed to make it easy for the business owner as well as online shoppers.
 Our eCommerce dashboard can help you set up all the most popular payment gateways – as well as digital options such as Apple pay.
 Don’t know how to pay sales tax?
 Want to offer free shipping for your customers?
 It’s all automated with the click of a button for boutique owners on Zyro.

 - Grow your business with powerful marketing integrations.
 You’ve done your market research and now it’s time to effectively target your prospective customers with your marketing.
 Zyro offers the ability to sell your products on marketplaces like Facebook and Amazon, as well as powerful customer retention integrations like visitor remarketing and abandoned cart recovery options.

 - Publish your online boutique website.
-Once you’re happy with your website and you have decided precisely which features you need it’s time to pick your eCommerce plan and publish your website.
-With plans starting at just $9.90 per month you’ll keep your startup costs low and you’ll have no need for business loans – just a great platform to start making money online that most business owners would die for.
+Once you’re happy with your website it’s time to publish your store.
+With plans starting from under $10 per month you’ll keep your startup costs low and you’ll have no need for business loans – just a great platform to start making money online that most business owners would die for.